anthobarbarich/paradisecity/content/practical.md

       ![null](/images/uploads/tableau-–-3.png)
-    question: WILL THERE BE SHUTTLES FROM A TRAIN STATION?
+    question: SHUTTLES FROM A TRAIN STATION
 tickets:
   - answer: >-
       Seriously guys?
 Is it not clear enough on the website?
 Anyways, here’s a